sergio100899/gaussian-splatting-IAUNI/README.md

 - Please see FAQ for smaller VRAM configurations

 ### Software Requirements
-- Conda (recommended for easy setup)
+- uv (recommended for easy setup)
 - C++ Compiler for PyTorch extensions (we used Visual Studio 2019 for Windows)
-- CUDA SDK 11 for PyTorch extensions, install *after* Visual Studio (we used 11.8, **known issues with 11.6**)
+- CUDA SDK 12 for PyTorch extensions, install *after* Visual Studio (we used 12.8)
 - C++ Compiler and CUDA SDK must be compatible

 ### Setup

 #### Local Setup

-Our default, provided install method is based on Conda package and environment management:
+Our default, provided install method is based on uv package and environment management:
 ```shell
 SET DISTUTILS_USE_SDK=1 # Windows only
 conda env create --file environment.yml
 conda activate gaussian_splatting
 ```
-Please note that this process assumes that you have CUDA SDK **11** installed, not **12**.
-For modifications, see below.
+Please note that this process assumes that you have CUDA SDK **12** installed, see below.

 Tip: Downloading packages and creating a new environment with Conda can require a significant amount of disk space.
 By default, Conda will use the main system hard drive.
 You can avoid this by specifying a different package download location and an environment on a different drive: